 For decryption, the host transmits the same encryption key used at encryption to the tape library devices.
 The data is then decrypted and can be read as simple plain text.

 This hardware controlled encryption generates almost no transmission performance degradation because LTO Ultrium tape drive encrypts data after compression.
-As a result, near-native performance of 160Mbit/s (uncompressed) is achieved when using LTO Ultrium 6 tape drives.

 Note: Products/features/support content introduced on this page, are subject to subject without notice.